fengyuanchen/viewerjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Enable to zoom the image by wheeling mouse.
+Enable to zoom the image by wheeling the mouse.

 ### slideOnTouch